A classic gag manga and anime by Akira Toriyama

 - Dr. Slump — Arale-chan: The animated adaptation of the original manga, running from 1981 to 1986 on Fuji TV, comprising 243 episodes.
 It generally follows the plot of the original manga, though it introduces much extra material.
 Like the manga, it gets a three-episode-long cameo in the Dragon Ball anime, which aired in the same time slot after it ended.
 The first five theatrical movies of the franchise (which premiered while the show was still airing) are based on it.

-- The Brief Return of Dr. Slump (Chotto Dake Kaette Kita Dr. Slump): A full-color sequel to the original manga, written by Takao Koyama (series organizer and scriptwriter for Dragon Ball Z) and illustrated by Tadayoshi Yamamuro (character designer for same), running from 1993 to 1996 in V-Jump (collected into 4 volumes, now out of print).
-It is set several years after the end of the original series, and introduces Senbei and Midori's young daughter Nitro.
+- The Brief Return of Dr. Slump (Chotto Dake Kaette Kita Dr. Slump): A full-color sequel/partial reboot to the original manga, written by Takao Koyama (series organizer and scriptwriter for Dragon Ball Z) and illustrated by Katsuyoshi Nakatsuru (character designer for same).
+It ran from 1993 to 1996 in V-Jump, and was collected into 4 volumes, which are now out of print.
+Set several years after the end of the original series (but with some differences, such as Dr. Mashirito being inexplicably alive), it has more wacky hijinks in Penguin Village and also introduces Nitro, the young daughter of Senbei and Midori first glimpsed in the manga's "future".
 The four movies released in 1993–1994 are based on this continuity.

 - (New) Dr. Slump: An animated remake of the original manga, airing from 1997 to 1999, taking the timeslot of Dragon Ball GT.
 Character designs are updated to Akira Toriyama's mid-'90s design sensibilities (though he himself only designed the new version of the Norimaki family's house), the voices are all different from the first anime, and Arale has brown hair.
 A single movie based on this version was released in 1999.
-An "animanga" adaptation ran concurrently in V-Jump, and actually included several plot lines not used in the anime.
+A manga adaptation (scripted by Takao Koyama & Yoshimi Narita and drawn by Tadayoshi Yamamuro) ran concurrently in V-Jump, and actually included several plot lines not used in the anime.

 - Dr. Mashirito — Abale-chan: A one-shot sequel to the original manga (and the only one written by Akira Toriyama himself) that ran in the April 2007 issue of Monthly Shōnen Jump.
-It's set about a year after the events of the original series, and several years before The Brief Return.
+It's set about a year after the events of the original series.
 Dr. Mashirito's son attempts to exact revenge by designing an Arale-lookalike with an "evil" personality, but she turns out merely to have a bad attitude.
-This was more-or-less immediately made into a 5-minute animated short that accompanied the One Piece movie Episode of Alabasta, released the same month.
+This was more-or-less immediately made into a 5-minute animated short that accompanied the One Piece movie The Desert Princess And The Pirates Adventures In Alabasta, released the same month.

-The first animated adaptation in particular was spectacularly popular, and kicked off what's been called the "Toriyama Block" on Fuji TV — Wednesdays at 7:00 p.m. were held by either a Dr. Slump
+The first animated adaptation in particular was spectacularly popular, and kicked off what's been called "Toriyama Time" on Fuji TV — Wednesdays at 7:00 p.m. were held by either a Dr. Slump

 or Dragon Ball